-Children end up on the streets because of poverty, abuse, social vulnerability or exclusion.
+Children in Guatemala City end up on the streets because of poverty, abuse, social vulnerability or exclusion.
 Sadly, street life is too often short, violent and perpetuated by crime.

 Children risk further abuse and exploitation, traffic accidents and violent gangs.
 Most beg or steal to raise money.
 Cold, hungry, sick and afraid, many street children in Guatemala abuse drugs as a means of escaping from the harsh reality of their lives.

 Global Care works with SKD Guatemala, whose innovative work in Guatemala City focuses on rescuing children from the streets, and preventing children taking to the streets (this project was formerly run by Mi Arca).

 Global Care and SKD Guatemala are committed to helping high-risk children in Guatemala by keeping children with their families, wherever possible, rather than delivering permanent residential care.
 An innovative mentoring programme helps build resilience in street children, supports them back into education, and gives them the tools they need, over time, to consider change.
 A day centre, El Centro, gives mentored children a safe space they can use during the day, and opportunities to play and do homework.